 Remember being realistic?
 The first day we did this, I set the timer for eight minutes.
 I have gradually added time and we are up to a half hour.
 My goal is to work up to an hour…uninterrupted.
 I want to carve out a time in our day that they can get so absorbed in a book that I have to come and get them.

 When silent reading is over, the boys are in charge of putting the books back exactly where they belong.
 We’re still working on this one ;).

 As for me, I make a fresh cup of coffee and work on this blog, tackle a project around the house or read something for myself.
 I will clean up if I have to BUT I try not to.
 The point of this hour in our day is to be restful; even if I am doing something productive, I make sure to put on one of my favorite podcasts or music so I am doing work that is still rejuvenating in some way.
 This is a family rest – not just one for the kids.

 Wait!
 What about the toddler??

 I knew you were wondering ;).

-She joins us for silent reading for the first five minutes or so but after that I *gasp* turn on the TV.
+She joins us for silent reading for as long as she can (right now that’s about five minutes or so) but after that we have a few options…

 Yup, a Charlotte Mason homeschooler just admitted to putting her tot in front of the tube.

-Here’s the catch…the only choices are Little Einsteins (at least she’s enjoying art and music) or a Scholastic DVD Collection.
+Here’s the catch…the only choices are Little Einsteins (at least she’s enjoying art and music), a Scholastic DVD Collection, or the Noggin App.
 Calm and quiet.